 I like using smoked ham hocks since they are so readily available at the meat counter in my grocery store.

-If neither of these are available, you can also achieve this flavor with any country ham or ham steak cut into cubes and added in with the beans.
+If neither of these is available, you can also achieve this flavor with any country ham or ham steak cut into cubes and added in with the beans.

 What Toppings Go with Ham and Bean Soup Recipe?

 This recipe is one that is absolutely perfect straight out of the slow cooker with nothing added.
 It is also delicious with a few toppings added.
 Below are some of my favorite additions to a bean soup that add flavor, richness, or even texture.

 - Serve with any of your favorite shredded or sliced cheese.
 Cheddar, mozzarella, pepper jack, and provolone are all great additions to this soup.

 - Diced onions or green onions are ideal on top of the soup.

 - Extra cubed ham or even crumbled bacon.